-It happened that Right Equipment Co., a large company with a local office, needed a place to store and display machines it has for sale.
+It happened that the Right Equipment Co., a large company with a local office, needed a place to store and show machines it has for sale.
 Bush's 10,000-square-foot PTEC classroom fit the bill.
 It made a better showroom than a warehouse, and Bush's students could keep the equipment in working order while learning the craft.

 Bush's students are a diverse group that includes men and women of all ages.
 Many are learning new trades.
 Gary Trangas, for example, was a plumber and a gas-fitter.
 Mary Worrell was a union pipefitter.
 Constantinos Chelikas is a retired real estate salesman.
 Sherri Stephens has been a preschool teacher.
 And Budd Ballard was a technical adviser for a movie theater equipment manufacturer.

 "This class started with nothing," Bush said.
 "When we needed something we did our own thing."
 That included fixing a forklift, scrounging parts, painting and picking up donated equipment.

 "We've seen what we have to do and we're not frightened," Chelikas said.

 Bush is sill working to forge a permanent partnership involving the course, the school system and the plastics industry.

 "There are still some things we need," he said.

 For information about the industrial plastics course, call 893-2500, ext.
 1096.
 For information about other PTEC programs, call 893-2500.